School Absence Line: 01245 504504

 If Your Child Is Late

-If your child arrives late for registration, they should report to their Form Tutor.
+If your child arrives late for school or for registration, they should report to their Form Tutor.
 They will be given a late mark (L), which will be noted alongside the amount of minutes they were late.

 If your child arrives outside of registration, they should sign in at Student Services.
 They will be given a late mark (L), which will be noted alongside the amount of minutes they were late.